TimotejK/wier-labs/docs/PA2.md

 - Hugging Face Transformers like `distilbert-base-uncased`
 - Any domain-specific models relevant to your dataset (e.g. legal, medical)

+### Querying the database

+By default, *pgvector* performs an exact search when querying the database.
+Adding [index](https://github.com/pgvector/pgvector?tab=readme-ov-file#indexing) enables us to use approximate nearest neighbour (ANN) search, which takes less time when compared to exact search.
+The *pgvector* supports two indexes, HSNW and IVFFlat.
+Use one of them in your assignment.

-The goal is that **similar queries and segments have similar embeddings** — so that when you compare a query embedding to the segment embeddings, you retrieve the most relevant content.
+Queries and segments that are similar will map to similar embeddings.
+By comparing a query embedding to the segment embeddings, you can retrieve the most relevant content based on the chosen metric, such as cosine distance, L1 distance, or inner product..

 You can generate embeddings using Python libraries like `sentence-transformers`, `transformers`, or `openai`.